ipshitaRB/Flopp/README.md

  * Android Studio

  ## Installation
- Clone github repository and import into _Android Studio_: https://github.com/ipshitaRB/Flopp.git
+* Clone github repository and import into _Android Studio_:
+https://github.com/ipshitaRB/Flopp.git
+* Replace the api key in the strings.xml in res/values folder.